devops4me/terraform-aws-vpc-network/README.md

 This module's **default behaviour** is to create a VPC and then **create one private and one public subnet per availability zone** in the VPC's region.
 In Frankfurt 6 subnets would be created as there are 3 availability zones.

-### Resources Created

-This module houses your infrastructure within a secure VPC and it creates the networking resources for routing traffic to your services and conversely enabling your services to access the internet.
-This module creates

-- a VPC (virtual private cloud)
-- subnets within the VPC across one or more availability zones
-- an **internet gateway** unless **`in_num_public_subnets`** is zero
-- an **elastic IP address** unless **`in_num_public_subnets`** is zero
-- a **nat gateway** attached to public subnets for routing outgoing traffic
-- **route tables** along with the necessary public and private routes
-- **associations** that bind subnets to route tables

-The subnets are dished out across availability zones in a round robin fashion.
-You can request less, the same or more (private/public) subnets than there are availability zones.

 ## Module Usage

     module vpc-network